 The Ministry of Economic Development carries out weekly monitoring of “importer margins” for regular petrol and automotive diesel.
-The weekly oil prices monitoring report is reissued every Tuesday with the previous week's data.
+The weekly oil prices monitoring report is reissued each week with the previous week's data.

 The importer margin”1 is the amount available to retailers to cover domestic transportation, distribution and retailing costs, and profit margins.

 The purpose of this monitoring is to promote transparency in retail petrol and diesel pricing and is a key recommendation from the New Zealand Petrol Review [706 KB PDF].

 - Data used to produce weekly graph [64 KB CSV]

 - Data used to produce weekly graphs [284 KB XLSX]